-Netflix seems to still be relentlessly splashing the cash on new investigative features, so get ready for your watch lists to get even bigger.
-This is great news for fact fans, and as you can see from the quality films that makes up the following list, it'll hopefully lead to more excellent non-fiction deep dives.
+Netflix seems to still be relentlessly splashing the cash on new investigative features, so get ready for your watchlists to get even bigger.
+This is great news for fact fans, though, and as you can see from the quality films that make up the following list, it'll hopefully lead to more excellent non-fiction deep dives.

-American Factory won the Best Documentary Oscar at the 2020 Academy Awards, Ava DuVernay’s 13th remains as powerful and important as it was on release in 2016, and Sandi Tan's Shirkers is one of the most heartfelt features you can see.
+The Last Dance and Tiger King kept us sane during those pandemic-induced months spent indoors, Sandi Tan's Shirkers is one of the most heartfelt features you can see and Ava DuVernay’s 13th remains as powerful and important as it was on release in 2016.
 So, these are the best Netflix documentaries to add to your watchlist right now – and to keep things simple, we've just picked Netflix Originals, so you can enjoy them wherever you live.

 - Best streaming device: the hardware you need